PLMUN-CITCS/2025-ADVDBMS-WK02S01E01/README.md

       USE UniversityDB;

       -- Verification (Optional): You can add a simple query to verify the database is selected.
+      -- Step 2: Use the newly created database
+      USE `UniversityDB`;

+      -- Verification (Optional):
+      -- You can add a simple query to verify the database is selected.
       SELECT DATABASE(); -- This will show the currently selected database.

       ```

       - Save the `create_and_use_db.sql` file.